plone/plonetheme.sunburst/plonetheme/sunburst/README.rst

     False
     >>> browser.reload()

 In this case we should have the left column.
-In Plone 4.4  also the right one.

     >>> 'id="portal-column-one"' in browser.contents
     True
-    >>> if v44:
-    ...     'id="portal-column-two"' in browser.contents
-    ... else:
-    ...     'id="portal-column-two"' not in browser.contents
+    >>> 'id="portal-column-two"' not in browser.contents
     True

 And the class on id="portal-column-content" is changed

-    >>> if v44:
-    ...     '<div id="portal-column-content" class="cell width-1:2 position-1:4">' in browser.contents
-    ... else:
-    ...     '<div id="portal-column-content" class="cell width-3:4 position-1:4"' in browser.contents
+    >>> '<div id="portal-column-content" class="cell width-3:4 position-1:4"' in browser.contents
     True

 Now we switch from English to an RTL language.
 Hebrew for example.